reframejs/reframe/readme.md

 - **Server-Side Rendering** (**SSR**)
   <br/>
-  By default, pages are entirely rendered to HTML giving you full control over SEO.
+  By default, all pages' views are rendered to HTML giving you full control over SEO.

 ###### Performance